Red Light Therapy for Swimmers - Boosting Recovery

 Power Output

-The unit should be able to provide enough power to let the light go deep into your body for the best effects.
+The unit should be able to provide enough power, or irradiance, to let the light go deep into your body for the best effects.

 FDA-Cleared

 Make sure that the device is FDA-cleared.
-Non-FDA-cleared devices may lack important safety and efficacy features, essentially becoming nothing more than plain light sources with no therapeutic benefit.
+Non-FDA-cleared devices may lack important safety and efficacy features.

 User-Friendly Features

 The device must be convenient to use.
-Preferably, it would be portable enough to take with you anywhere, provide adjustable intensity to suit your requirements, and include a hands-free mode so you do not need to hold it in use.
+Preferably, a portable device like the TotalSpectrum Mini would allow you to take it anywhere, provide adjustable intensity, and include a hands-free mode.

 Full-Spectrum Devices: Maximizing Benefits for Swim Recovery